 Measuring your weight daily creates awareness and almost immediate feedback on the choices you have made during the last 24 hours.
 Since you know you have to face the scale in the morning, you are less likely to binge on any single sitting.
 You will know what works and what doesn’t.

 You could also include things like your waist size, especially if trying to lose weight and doing weight training.
 Since weight training builds muscle, your body weight might not decrease as fast as you would like.
 Measuring your waist adds another metric that will show you results of healthy eating.

 You might think that daily measuring is too much, but that way you are always aware and in charge.
-By measuring daily the changes are small, but it also means you avoid the catastrophes.
+When measuring daily, the changes are small, but it also means you avoid the catastrophes.
 A healthy and sustainable weight loss rate is from 250 grams to 500 grams (approx. 0,5-1 lb) in a week.
-That might not seem like much, but at that rate your body doesn’t burn muscle, but you end up burning fat for fuel and maybe even add some muscle along the way.
+That might not seem like much, but at that rate your body doesn’t burn muscle, yet you end up burning fat for fuel and maybe even add some muscle along the way.
 Also, that comes to 13-26 kilos (25-52 pounds) in a year while building muscle.